-I write essays and other stuff
+I write essays and reported journeys

 please don't call me pretty, I'm just sick and skinny